top of page

 CAN LIVE WITH ANOTHER DOG AFTER INTRODUCTIONS

-HE IS SUCH A WONDERFUL LITTLE BOY AND DESERVES ONLY THE BEST HOME
+HE IS SUCH A WONDERFUL BOY AND DESERVES ONLY THE BEST HOME

 Thank you